 Some profiles of Afghans may be exposed to greater risks upon return.
 If you or a family member think you have profiles which could expose you or your family to greater risks, please ensure you consider your return very carefully.

-Currently, many Afghan women face various restrictions in terms of access to jobs, access to education and freedom of movement in Afghanistan.
+Currently, Afghan women/girls face various restrictions in terms of access to jobs, access to education and freedom of movement in Afghanistan.
 Girls’ high schools remain closed, and the de facto authorities have banned women from universities.
-Although the authorities stated that the ban is temporary, a date to re-open schools and universities have not been given.
 In addition, the de facto authorities impose movement restrictions requiring that women travel with a male chaperone (mahram), particularly when they travel to another province or country.

 On 22 August 2024, the de facto authorities endorsed the “Vice and Virtue” law which puts further limitations on social life.
 The new decree greatly restricts personal freedoms and religious practices for women, girls, men and boys including aspects of everyday life such as transportation, music, shaving, celebrations, and women/girls’ behavior and appearance in public.